rosen-bridge/utils/packages/tx-pot/README.md

 ### Fetch Transactions

 Some functions are defined to update and fetch transactions.
-The `getTxsQuery` function is defined for general use cases and always returns list of transactions.
+The `getTxsQuery` function is defined for general use cases and always returns the list of transactions.
-It get list of queries and merge the result (technically, queries are merged into single query with `OR` clause).
+It gets the list of queries and merges the result (technically, queries are merged into a single query with `OR` clause).
 Each query supports conditions on six fields of the transaction.
-The available conditions are describe in the following.
+The available conditions are described in the following.

 #### `txId`

 Transactions can be fetched by id in two ways.
-Fetching transactions with single id, or list of ids.
+Fetching transactions with a single id, or list of ids.

 ```ts
 // fetch transactions with single id